The 55th Annual Broadway-Timberville Autumn Festival & Antique Car Show will be held September 14th, 2019 from 9am-3pm, rain or shine.

 - Local food, bake sales and other delicious meals or food to-go

-- Broadway Farmer’s Market vendors in the Pavilion at the Park
+- Broadway Farmer’s Market vendors

-Fall Festival has always been very community-focused with profits going directly back to the community through scholarships to local Broadway High School seniors.
+The Autumn Festival has always been very community-focused with profits going directly back to the community through scholarships to local Broadway High School seniors.

 “Providing scholarships to local students has been a top priority for our Council and the newly combined festival will allow us to continue the strong tradition of helping students further their education and also give us future opportunities to expand the scholarship program.
 We look forward to kicking off the festival season with a premier event that will continue to create opportunities for our local businesses, vendors and BHS students”, says Sharon Krantz, Chairman of the Broadway-Timberville Business Council.